 At the risk of coming over as a Jurassic fossil, I’m not a fan of business dressing down, even on Fridays, let alone Monday to Thursday.
-And before the hoodie brigade and Facebook/Google/Pinterest crew come at me with Smart phones blazing, I’ll tell you why!
+And before the hoodie brigade and Facebook/Google/Insta/TikTok crew come at me with Smart phones blazing, I’ll tell you why!
 There are good reasons for business dress codes.

 Yes of course the words judging, books and covers come to mind.
 I know that what we’re wearing should have no impact on the quality of output, performance or decisions taken.
 I equally know it’s important to feel comfortable in an office or business situation.
 Clearly coal miners and steel workers cannot work in a jacket and tie and pole dancers, nurses and aerobics teachers can’t wear straight skirts and business suits.
 Some clothing is not occupation appropriate that is obvious.
 Nor am I in favour of fashion policing and suppressing freedom of expression.
+And especially as we are coming out of a pandemic and two years of #WFH.

 The fact is that grooming does make a difference.
 It sends out an important message to all around about us as individuals, as well as the organisations we work with and for.
 More importantly it’s also a signal about how we feel about ourselves and our jobs.